sameerjain01/AzFunc3.DIAndOptionPattern/README.md

 This is simple start project to start your new Azure Serverless Project using Dependency Injection and Options pattern.

- 1. I created this project becasue I was no open to go back and find how I did DI and Options in my last project
+ 1. I created this project because I was not open to go back every single time and find how I implemented DI and Options in my last project

- 2. I was tired of keeping track of Environment.getPropertyname()
+ 2. But mostly because I am lazy and dislike to repeat myself and keep track of millions (joking) Environment.getPropertyname()

  ## Use Case
-1. The use case for Dependency Injection is fairly obvious you need to insert different client based on your workflow.
+1. The use case for Dependency Injection must be fairly obvious: you need to insert different client based on your workflow.
 2. The use case for IOption is best practice.
 If you are like me I don't want to change code in multiple place and would go any length (while practical) to find a way to reduce the duplication and increase maintenance and extensibility.

 IOption Using IOptions<ClassName>

 ![IOption Using IOptions<ClassName>](https://github.com/sameerjain01/AzFunc3.DIAndOptionPattern/blob/master/IOptionONRuntime.png)

 IOption Using Values

 ![IOption Using Values](https://github.com/sameerjain01/AzFunc3.DIAndOptionPattern/blob/master/IoptionMethod2.PNG)

 ## Code

 ### Startup.cs Setting Up Dependecy Injection

 ```